.st0{fill:#FFFFFF;}

 And even though your scheduling and messaging links may never need updating, the appointments and messages they generate may need your attention every day.
 Hopefully.

-Other parts of your GBP need to be monitored or updated regularly — and perhaps frequently.
+Other parts of your GBP need to be monitored or updated regularly—and perhaps frequently.
 These include the many options provided to describe your business: amenities, service options, shop hours, health precautions, ownership, and more.
-The ability to post on-site Covid-19 practices has been an especially popular feature with both merchants and shoppers.

 Updating your hours (holidays, etc.) and other attributes goes a long way toward helping visitors choose your business.
 “Complete information” is one of the top 10 conversion factors on a Google Business Profile.